 According to the Better Business Bureau, ATM Skimming scams steal close to $1 billion a year from unsuspecting consumers.
 In order to run such a successful scam, the thieves add a skimming device to the existing card slot on the ATM.
 They build the card reader to seamlessly blend in with the ATM, so you willingly slide in your card and hand over your personal information without thinking twice.
 If nothing looks out of place, you shouldn't think anything's wrong, right?
 The same can happen with credit card slots on gas station pre pay pumps.
 Again, it's almost impossible to tell if it's been tampered with.
 So what can you do?

 The Better Business Bureau suggests the following steps to try and avoid the scam in the first place:

-Loan Modification Scams - According to the Lawyers' Committe for Civil Rights Under Law, loan moadification scams take advantage oif an otherwise free service.
-Praying on "disressed homeowners", the scammers charge upfront fees to help homeowners avoid foreclosure.
+Loan Modification Scams - According to the Lawyers' Committe for Civil Rights Under Law, loan modification scams take advantage oif an otherwise free service.
+Praying on "distressed homeowners", the scammers charge upfront fees to help homeowners avoid foreclosure.
 In reality, the scammers actually do nothing to help or even inflict more damage by stealing mortgage payments.

 The Lawyers' Committe for Civil Rights Under Law is attempting to educate consumers before the damage is done by letting you know that loan modification assistance should be a FREE service.
 Avoid scams by avoiding any company charging upfront fees for assistance.
 Better yet, make sure the company is a HUD Approved Housing Counseling Agency.